dotnet/aspnetcore/docs/Submodules.md

 ## Error messages

-An error similar to this suggests that the submodules have not be initialized or need to be updated.
+An error similar to this suggests that the submodules have not been initialized or need to be updated.

 ...\Microsoft.Build.Tasks.Git.targets(26,5): error : Could not find file '...\aspnetcore\src\submodules\...\.git'.
 The source code won't be available via Source Link. [...\aspnetcore\eng\tools\RepoTasks\RepoTasks.csproj::...]